ammar-tanwar/bloglearnbay/posts/practice-of-intelligence-with-help-of-artificial-intelligence-in-academics.md

 ### 5. Meet a Variety of Student Needs (Special education):-

 In addition to acting as a personalized learning companion, AI can also help students with special needs by adapting materials to lead them to success.
-For instance, studies are already showing positive results for AI teaching ASD students social skills.
+For instance, studies are already showing positive results for AI teaching ASD(Autism Spectrum Disorder) students social skills.

 ### 6. Allow Teachers to Act as Learning Motivators:-